ujr/guides/guides/Glossary.md

 to deploy and replace individual microservices (continuous deployment).
 Usually implemented as a single process in a *container*.

+**Murphy's Law:** everything that can go wrong will go wrong, so you better adopt defensive design and coding.
+(The origin and the link with Murphy is not entirely clear, but that is of little importance here.)

 **Observer:** a behavioral *design pattern* where subject object maintains a list of observer objects and notifies the observers of changes to the subject's state.